 - Difference in leg length.
 Uneven hips can make the leg on the side with the higher hip look and feel longer than the other, even though they’re really the same length.
 Having one leg that really is longer than the other can cause uneven hips.

 - Prominent rib cage on one side.
 Uneven hips caused by severe scoliosis can make your rib cage twist, so the ribs on the side with the higher hip stick out further than the other.

-Having said that need to mention that many exercises have to be altered to a different number of repetition on each side.
-Below is the playlist of some exercises that are used during our work with people that came for scoliosis related practice.
+Having said that need to mention that many exercises have to be altered to a different number of repetitions on each side.
+Below is the playlist of some exercises that are used during our work with people that came for scoliosis-related practice.